PixelBeardAgency/apple-petflix/docs/user-prompts-log.md

 33. "okay great, let's progress"

 34. "Can you implement those suggestions to fully integrate the playlists please?
 E.g Add an 'Add to Playlist' button on video detail pages, Add tags UI to playlist detail page, Create a moderation dashboard page for admins"

+## Phase 6 Start

+35. "no, let's go with the next phase!"